 CutMeshByPlaneGenerator

-This CutMeshByPlaneGenerator object is designed to trim the input mesh by removing all the elements on one side of a given plane with special processing on the elements crossed by the cutting line to ensure a smooth cross-section.
+This CutMeshByPlaneGenerator object is designed to trim the input mesh by removing all the elements on one side of a given plane with special processing on the elements crossed by the cutting plane to ensure a smooth cross-section.
 The output mesh only consists of TET4 elements.

 Overview